OmarBedawi/myMovies/README.md

 ### WIREFRAMES

-Wireframes information can be found [here](static/readMe_files/wireframes/wireframe.md).
+The wireframes information can be found [here](static/readMe_files/wireframes/wireframe.md).